The Anatomy of a Crawfish

 Crawfish also react well to movement.
 Their eyes move independently of each other.

-“They also have little structures under their abdomen called swimmerettes and they use those to swim away.
-They use their fan like structures at the end of their abdomen to curl their tail, they do this jerkily to escape predators,” he said.
+“They also have little structures under their abdomen called swimmerets and they use those to swim away.
+They use their fan-like structures at the end of their abdomen to curl their tail, they do this jerkily to escape predators,” he said.

 “That brown line that is at the end of their digestive system, a lot of people like to remove that from the tail, yes that is where the waste goes,” Lemman said.